marbletracks/marbletrack3.com/content/episode/2018/11/08glued-two-more-toothpicks-on-lower-zig-zag.md

 to test, and will find that the medium marble works perfectly, because it does.`(*)`  In real life.
 Perfectly, every time.

-[G Choppy](/w/gc) has his sword raised, poised to cut the chopped chopstick that [Reversible Guy](/w/rg) placed haphazardly in what turns out to be *exactly the right spot* for the [Outer Spiral](/p/os).
+[G. Choppy](/workers/g_choppy/) has his sword raised, poised to cut the chopped chopstick that [Reversible Guy](/w/rg) placed haphazardly in what turns out to be *exactly the right spot* for the [Outer Spiral](/parts/outer_spiral/).
 This will be the third support for the outer spiral.
 After cutting this one, G Choppy will cut the stick [Mr Greene](/w/mg) has just swung around, lifting Square Head up from being pulled around the track.